What impact investing options are currently available to retail investors?

 Conclusion: WunderCapital has a relatively high minimum compared to other options on this list, but a 0.25% annual fee is hardly unreasonable when all is said and done.
 If you are an accredited investor and are specifically interested in investing in the solar energy space, WunderCapital could be the right option for you.

 As the industry matures, impact investing space will need to address these kinds of issues, but there is hope for socially conscious investors.
 The diversity of impact investing options on this list speaks to the market demand of investors that value social and financial returns.
-According to Christopher Skroupa in the Forbes article In ESG We Trust — The Risk And Rewards Of ESG Investing, “impact investing has grown 97% in the past decade.”
-We believe that this trend will only continue in the years to come.
+According to Christopher Skroupa in the Forbes article In ESG We Trust — The Risk And Rewards Of ESG Investing, “… impact investing has grown 97% in the past decade.”
+We believe that this trend will only continue in the years to come, and we hope that you too will soon be part of it

 Given the negative impressions people typically have of the financial services industry, a lot of these platforms are making a concerted effort to make themselves accessible, including CNote.
 As this space continues to grow, one can only hope to see the clear impact that these businesses and platforms provide to society as a whole.
 We hope this list helps you find solutions that allow you to align your investments with your values.